 3 Reasons Why Travel Insurance is Worth It

-- Protect the cost of your trip if you have a travel delay or need for cancellation.
+- Protect the cost of your trip if you have a travel delay or need cancellation.

-- Off set added expenses due to a travel delay or lost, delayed or damanged luggage.
+- Offset added expenses due to a travel delay or lost, delayed or damaged luggage.

-- Protect from expensive medical bills in case you are injured or become illn while traveling abroad.
+- Protect from expensive medical bills in case you are injured or become ill while traveling abroad.

 You’ll have to file a claim through your primary health coverage first, and expenses that are denied may be covered, up to the stated limit, by the travel insurance company.
 It is important to know what your primary health insurance will cover, and also what your secondary travel insurance will as well.